 Drivers License Suspension Lawyer Trenton

 Driving is a necessary function of our day to day lives.
-Work, kids, shopping – it’s all dependent upon driving from one place to the next.
-Public transportation is slow and inconsistent and cabs are outrageously expensive and impractical.
-So you have to drive!
+Work, kids, shopping – all of it is dependent upon driving from one place to the next.
+Public transportation is slow and inconsistent, while cabs are outrageously expensive and impractical.
+So you need to drive!
 The problem is that driving is a privilege, not a right.
 In the case your license has been lost or restrained for any reason, you may no longer enjoy that privilege.

 Why Your License Was Suspended

 Legal matters which may result in suspension include:

 - Ignoring Traffic and Parking Tickets

 - Leaving the Scene of an Accident (aka hit-and-run)

 - Conviction for a felony where you used a vehicle

 - Homicide by vehicle